An Alternative Explanation of the Subud Exercise in Psychological Terms

 precedence to ‘sexual selection’ without necessarily compensating for minor

-disadvantages buried in the context of individual psychology.
+drawbacks buried within the context of individual psychology.
 In other words,

 add-on facility, this need not be most efficiently integrated, as long as any